apache/storm/docs/flux.md

 ```

 In the example above, the `properties` declaration will cause Flux to look for a public method in the `SpoutConfig` with
-the signature `setForceFromStart(boolean b)` and attempt to invoke it.
+the signature `setIgnoreZkOffsets(boolean b)` and attempt to invoke it.
 If a setter method is not found, Flux will then
 look for a public instance variable with the name `ignoreZkOffsets` and attempt to set its value.

 References may also be used as property values.